32 Miles - Length

 The historic Scotia Inn built in 1923

-If you continue up northbound on Highway 101, at Rio Dell, Blue Slide–Grizzly Bluff Rd runs up the west side of the Eel River along a low hillside through farmland speckled with grazing dairy cows over to Ferndale and continues either to Fernbridge or out to the ocean as Centerville Rd.
+If you continue up northbound on Highway 101, at Rio Dell, Blue Slide–Grizzly Bluff Rd runs up the west side of the Eel River along a low hillside through farmland speckled with grazing dairy cows over to Ferndale.
+This road continues either to Fernbridge or out to the ocean as Centerville Rd.
 The north end of Mattole Rd is found in Ferndale.

 Due north is Highway 36- one of the best motorcycle rides in all of Northern California.
 Some might even claim this part of the country.